SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_i2c_driver_leader/readme.md

 - Now repeated start is enabled for data transfer using \ref sl_i2c_driver_enable_repeated_start API.
 So that master continue read operation after write operation without releasing line.
 - Now write_buffer is filled with some data which needs to be sent to the follower.
 - Current_mode enum is set to I2C_SEND_DATA and it calls send_data API to send data to follower & configures follower address through \ref sl_i2c_driver_send_data_blocking (for blocking Application) or through \ref sl_i2c_driver_send_data_non_blocking (for Non-blocking Application).
-- For Blocking usecase: When all bytes are sent then mode changes to I2C_RECEIVE_DATA (Blocking API won't update any transfer complete flag, as control will be blocked untill all bytes are sent).
+- For Blocking usecase: When all bytes are sent then mode changes to I2C_RECEIVE_DATA (Blocking API won't update any transfer complete flag, as control will be blocked until all bytes are sent).
 - For Non-Blocking usecase: After that it will wait till all the data is transferred to the follower device & once the i2c callback function sets transfer_complete flag, it changes current_mode enum to I2C_RECEIVE_DATA.
 - Before receiving data from slave, disabled repeated start using \ref sl_i2c_driver_enable_repeated_start API.
 So that stop bit should be added at the end of data transfer.
 - Then it receives data from follower through \ref sl_i2c_driver_receive_data_blocking (for blocking Application) or through \ref sl_i2c_driver_receive_data_non_blocking (for Non-blocking Application).
 - Now it compares the data which is received from the follower device to the data which it has sent.
 - If the send & receive data is same, it will print Test Case Passed on the console.
-- For Blocking usecase: When all bytes are received then mode changes to I2C_TRANSMISSION_COMPLETED (Blocking API won't update any transfer complete flag, as control will be blocked untill all bytes are received).
+- For Blocking usecase: When all bytes are received then mode changes to I2C_TRANSMISSION_COMPLETED (Blocking API won't update any transfer complete flag, as control will be blocked until all bytes are received).
 - For Non Blocking usecase: After calling receive_data, it will wait till all the data is received from the follower device & once the i2c callback function sets transfer_complete flag, it changes current_mode enum to I2C_TRANSMISSION_COMPLETED.
 - I2C driver gets in I2C_TRANSMISSION_COMPLETED mode and stays idle.